yddesai/Distributed-Memory-Allocator/README.md

 ### Commands and Usage
 - After running the client code, enter the memory capacity on the that particular client or node.
 - Enter the folder path containing the JSON file, in current project structure, the json is present in Distributed_Memory_Allocator folder
+- During Query you need to enter the id value of the record you want to fetch.
+(In our dataset we are having 30000 records, inside temp.json which is being redistributed into chunks.)

 Client Commands
 - distribute: Upload a JSON file for distribution to connected nodes.